sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Breast-Cancer/README.md

  If you would like to train this Breast-Cancer Segmentation model by yourself, please download the dataset from the google drive
 <a href="https://drive.google.com/file/d/1SafNtMgHlr_0fludiIxpaRNqwA7muQKr/view?usp=sharing">
-BUS-BRA-ImageMask-Dataset.zip</a>.

-Please see also the <a href="https://github.com/sarah-antillia/BUS-BRA-ImageMask-Dataset">BUS-BRA-ImageMask-Dataset</a>.<br>
-Please expand the downloaded ImageMaskDataset and place them under <b>./dataset</b> folder to be
+BUS-BRA-ImageMask-Dataset.zip</a>, and expand the downloaded ImageMaskDataset and put it under <b>./dataset</b> folder to be

 <pre>
 ./dataset